 The following year, Lincoln again declared the last Thursday in November a day of Thanksgiving when General Sherman captured Atlanta in 1864.
 Following Lincoln's death, Thanksgiving Day became an annual tradition in the U.S., and in 1941 Congress declared it a national holiday.

 For both countries, it's an important family gathering centered around a large meal of roast turkey and stuffing, harvest vegetables, fruit and nuts.
-Each family has their favorite Thanksgiving dessert recipes to make the traditional pumpkin pies, cakes, and other treats that celebrate the autumn holiday.
+Each family has favorite old fashioned Thanksgiving dessert recipes to make the traditional pumpkin pies, cakes, and other treats that celebrate the autumn holiday.